Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

                 - 3: breakfast, brunch, american, restaurants, traditional, sandwiches, food, new, buffets, diners
                 - 4: pizza, italian, restaurants, sandwiches, wings, salad, chicken, food, seafood, american
     - Summary
-        - We notice the most used business names are very straight forword, telling the major business the entities are running.
+        - We noticed the most used business names were very straight forword, telling the major business the entities were running.
         - While I don't think these clusters are meaningful in distinguishing each other.
 - **Cluster restaurants by tips**
-    - As we have data **"tip.json"**, we can cluster the tips business entities to customers, to see whether different business entities emphasis different aspects of their business.
+    - As we had data **"tip.json"**, we clustered the tips business entities to customers, to see whether different business entities emphasis different aspects of their business.
     - Inspect the centroids
             - top 10 features for each cluster:
                 - 0: great, food, service, place, staff, friendly, love, atmosphere, amazing, prices